streamlit/docs/content/streamlit-cloud/get-started/connect-github.md

 Everyone is prompted to connect GitHub when they create an account.
 If you need to connect GitHub to an existing primary identity, see [Manage your GitHub connection](/streamlit-community-cloud/manage-your-account/manage-your-github-connection).

 This page contains additional information about the authorization needed to connect GitHub.
-If you have just created your account, you are free to skip ahead and [Explore your workspace](/streamlit-community-cloud/get-started/workspace).
+If you have just created your account, you are free to skip ahead and [Explore your workspace](/streamlit-community-cloud/get-started/explore-your-workspace).
 GitHub's authorization prompts occur automatically as needed.

 ## Authorize your GitHub account

-There are two different authorization screens to grant access between Streamlit and your GitHub account.
+There are two different authorization prompts to grant access between Streamlit and your GitHub account.
 The first authorization&mdash;"Authorize Streamlit"&mdash;happens when you connect your GitHub account to Streamlit.
 The second authorization&mdash;"Streamlit is requesting additional permissions"&mdash;happens when you deploy your first app.
 You must click "**Authorize streamlit**" on both.
 If you are a member of any GitHub organizations, read below to understand the extras steps to [Authorize an organization](#authorize-an-organization).
 Questions about GitHub permissions?
 Read some frequently asked questions about our [GitHub integration](/streamlit-community-cloud/troubleshooting#github-integration).

 <Image alt="Authorize your GitHub account" src="/images/streamlit-community-cloud/GitHub-auth-none.png" />